sourav-karma/urban_expansion_chittagong/README.md

 Methodology:
 ![image](https://github.com/sourav-karma/urban_expansion_chittagong/assets/145971753/b8d1ce63-3de2-4bb9-92cb-f1424d34722e)

+Around 150 (Region of Interest) ROIs were drawn for all landcover classes each year to train the Maximum likelihood classifier algorithm.
+Then the images were classified into five specific classes: Waterbody, Vegetation, Agricultural land, Built area and Bare soil.
+Then urban expansion was calculated by drawing 1km consecutive ring buffers from the city center and calculating the percentage of each landcover class

-Results are described in presentation and report as pdf files
+Results are described in the presentation and the report files